-We do not attach decisive importance to any one factor but instead weigh all five sources of information that are required for the application: the writing sample, letters of recommendation, GRE scores, grades in courses (particularly grades in philosophy courses), and statement of purpose.
-A weakness in one area can be counter-balanced by strength in another: modest GRE scores can be made up for by a fine piece of writing, an ill-chosen writing sample by strong letters and GRE scores or grades.
+We do not attach decisive importance to any one factor but instead weigh all four sources of information that are required for the application: the writing sample, letters of recommendation, grades in courses (particularly grades in philosophy courses), and statement of purpose.
+A weakness in one area can be counter-balanced by strength in another.
 We are trying to form an estimate of how you will do in a demanding graduate philosophy program, and we look at all the evidence available.
 We are also looking for evidence that you have a deep and genuine interest in doing philosophy; you are unlikely to have the motivation and commitment to carry you through the difficulties of pursuing a philosophical career unless you have such an interest.

 How long should my statement of purpose and writing sample be?

 There are no strict word limits, but as a rough guide: the statement of purpose should be 1-3 pages, double-spaced; the writing sample, not more than 20 double-spaced pages, unless there is a good reason to exceed that length.

 What grade point averages are you looking for, and what is your acceptance rate?